solarslurpi/GrowBuddies/docs/gus.md

  As you can see, Gus has a lot of tools to help GrowBuddies.
 These include [a mosquitto mqtt broker](http://www.steves-internet-guide.com/mqtt-works/) that holds the latest SnifferBuddy mqtt message.
 If instructed to do so, Gus can store the SnifferBuddy readings in an influxdb database.
 If the readings are stored, you no longer need Gus to access the readings.
 For example, you can create simple to sophisticated dashboards using Grafana.
 Or look at the data through apps that speak to influxdb's API.

+Gus is equipped with a range of tools to assist GrowBuddies, including [a mosquitto mqtt broker](http://www.steves-internet-guide.com/mqtt-works/), which holds the latest SnifferBuddy mqtt message.
+Additionally, Gus can store SnifferBuddy readings in an influxdb database upon request.
+This allows for the creation of dashboards using Grafana or access to the data through apps that utilize influxdb's API, eliminating the need for ongoing access to Gus for reading purposes.

 (make_gus)=
 ## Let's Make One {material-regular}`build;1em;sd-text-success`